Best 7 String Guitar Selection for Extended Range & Power

 Scale Length and Multiscale

 The best of both worlds is to get a 7 string Multiscale guitar.
 These usually have a regular scale on the high strings and a longer scale (often baritone) on the lower strings.
-This setup is perfect for extended range guitars, as it keeps the high strings feeling great for lead work and the low strings tight and clear.
+This setup is perfect for extended-range guitars, as it keeps the high strings feeling great for lead work and the low strings tight and clear.
 Depending on the manufacturer, the fanning of the frets may take a bit of getting used to, especially those with large scale length range.
+When it comes to scale lengths, more options don’t always mean better because multiscale guitars will require significant technique and muscle memory adjustments.

 Neck: Construction, Material, Profile, Radius, and Fret Size.